Fourier multipliers on graded Lie groups: Preliminaries

-as $t\to\infty$, which implies the first part of the statement.
-Secondly, it implies that the operators $\pi(h_t)$, $t>0$, are compact and form a continuous semi-group.
-One checks easily that $\pi(\cR)$ is its infinitesimal generator, and this yields the second part of the statement.
-See \cite{hula+ludwig}. \end{proof}
+The point 0 in the spectrum of a positive Rockland operator is negligible with respect to the spectral measure, see \cite{hula+ludwig} or \cite[Remark 4.2.8.4]{FR-monograph}.
 Consequently, one can define multipliers operators of $\cR$ on $(0,+\infty)$, the value of this multiplier function at 0 being negligible.
 The properties of the functional calculus of $\cR$ and of the group Fourier transform imply

 \begin{lemma} Let $\cR$ be a positive Rockland operator of homogeneous degree $\nu$ and $f:\bR^+\to \bC$ be a measurable function.
 We assume that the domain of the operator $ f(\cR)= \int_\bR f(\lambda) dE (\lambda) $ contains $\cS(G)$.
-Then for any $x\in G$,
+Then for any $\phi\in \cS(G)$,